 The rapid expansion of the garment industry in Bangladesh has provided opportunities for women to earn a living; however, it has also had a seriously negative impact on their children.

 Many Bangladeshi textile workers are single mothers who have migrated from rural areas looking for work.
 Lacking education and skills, they end up living in Dhaka’s slums which are areas of extreme poverty with limited access to clean water, sanitation or health care.

 Very low wages (around £35 per month) forces mothers to leave young children (2 – 5 years) alone, or in the care of older siblings, putting them at risk of accidents, trafficking and sexual abuse.
 Extreme poverty also affects older children (6 – 16) who are forced into work, including illegal activities (often drug trafficking) or informal jobs in dangerous conditions to bring in more money.

 TRAID is funding ChildHope UK and local partner Nagorik Uddyog to establish 4 centres where mothers can leave their children in a safe and stimulating environment.
 They will be located close to the garment factories and be open all day with lunch provided.

-The centres provide quality day care and activities for 150 young children aged 2 – 5 years, and priority will be given to children at the most risk of violence and abuse.
+The centres provide quality day care and activities for approximately 150 very young children aged 2 – 5 years, and priority is given to children at the most risk of violence and abuse.
 The centres aim to help children and their parents get into state run primary schools to continue their education.
-For 250 street and working children aged 6 – 16 years, the centres provide drop-in activities, skills training and basic education.
+For around 250 street and working children aged 6 – 16 years, the centres provide drop-in activities, skills training and basic education.

 At the same time, mothers working in garment factories will be supported to lobby their employers for improved salaries and working conditions, including the introduction of crèches in the workplace.
 The project will run campaigns to highlight the problems faced by women in the garment making sector to raise awareness at government level for the need to expand government support for day-care and non-formal education facilities.